At what age is the youngest you will accept a dog?

 I’ve heard that some facilities rotate dogs in and out for daycare.
 Is that the case here?

-- Nope!
-We have four daycare yards between two buildings, so it’s not necessary that we split-up playtime.
+We have four daycare yards between two buildings plus several walking yards, so it’s not usually necessary that we split up playtime.
 Unless it would be in your dogs best interest to take a break (over or under-heated, grumpy, sick, etc.) they would spend their entire day outside with their friends!
+Please note that our daycare schedule for our boarding guests does vary from our drop-off daycare guests.

 What happens if I drop my dog off for daycare and there is a thunderstorm?

-- During inclement weather in which thunder and lightning is spotted, we bring all of the dogs inside.
+During inclement weather in which thunder and lightning is spotted, we bring all of the dogs inside.
 They’ll still have plenty of room to romp around with their friends in one of our indoor play areas!
 Otherwise, if it is just raining, the pups are permitted to stay outside.
-There are several covered areas that would allow to them to stay dry if they preferred!
+There are several covered areas that would allow to them to stay dry if they prefer!
+Our daycare building that opened in 2017 does have indoor/outdoor play areas so we have playtime “covered” rain or shine.

 What about extreme temperatures?

-- We keep all of our smaller guests inside if temperatures are below 40 degrees.
-Larger pups are a bit more resilient, so we’ll let it drop to 24 degrees before corralling them indoors.
-At the other end of the spectrum, as far as these sizzling Alabama summers go, all of our daycare yards are equipped with fans, shaded areas, and loads of water- for both drinking AND playing!
+We keep all of our smaller guests inside if temperatures are below 40 degrees.
+Larger pups are a bit more resilient, so we’ll let it drop a bit lower before corralling them indoors.
+At the other end of the spectrum, as far as these sizzling Alabama summers go, all of our daycare yards are equipped with fans, shaded areas, misting fans, and loads of water-for both drinking AND playing!
 So there are plenty of ways for your pup to stay cool.
 Of course, in either of these situations, our staff will be keeping an eye on everyone to ensure nobody is too chilly or overheated—if that were the case, they’d be brought indoors so they could get back to a comfortable temperature.
+Our daycare buildings are set up with indoor/outdoor play areas that have heat and AC available.

 What would my dog’s day look like if she came to board at your facility?

-- Our day begins at 6:30 when the kennel staff arrives.
+Our day begins at 6:30 a.m. when the kennel staff arrives.
 At that time, all of our guests are let outside for a quick potty walk before being brought back to their kennels for breakfast.
-If your dog is participating in daycare ($10/day), they’d be given some time to complete their meal, and then put back out in the yard to play with their friends until dinner time around 3:30.
-After dinner, they’d get a couple more hours outside to use the restroom and burn off that last bit of energy, until being escorted back to their suite for bedtime at about 5:45.
-Lights are out and staff leaves at 6:15.
-Don’t worry—our guests who have opted out of group play aren’t just cooped up in their kennel!
-They’ll receive 3 to 4 potty walks throughout the day.
+If your dog is able to participate in daycare, they’d be given some time to complete their meal, and then put back out in the yard to play with their friends.
+All dogs come in mid-day for nap time and then will have potty breaks before dinner time.
+After the evening meal, it’s back outside for a final play time break and potty time.
+Tuck in time is between 6-6:30 p.m.
+All guests are escorted to their suites, given fresh water, a final belly rub or kisses goodnight and then it’s lights out.

 What can I bring from home?

-Do I need to bring my dogs food?
+Do I need to bring food for my dog?

-- This is entirely up to you!
+This is entirely up to you!
 If your dog is on a special diet, has a sensitive tummy, or you’d simply like to keep them on their normal food, you are certainly free to bring it along.
 We’ve had visitors bring everything from standard dry dog food to entire rotisserie chickens – so we’re glad to offer your pup whatever is necessary to keep them on their regular routine!
 We do ask that all food from home be pre-bagged by meal if possible.
-Otherwise, we feed our guests Victor Multi-Pro, which is a well balanced, premium brand dog food.
-If you’d like to learn more about Victor, follow the link below.

 Are y’all able to administer medications?